-- (1) A retailer must: - (a) publish on its internet site details of its standing offers; and - (b) provide to the ESC details of its standing offer tariffs in the manner set out in Schedule 4.66 - (2) The home page of the retailer's principal internet site must have a link that allows a person to access the retailer's standing offer easily and logically.
+- (1) A retailer must: - (a) publish on its internet site details of its standing offers in the manner set out in Schedule 4 or Schedule 5; and - (b) input onto the internet site nominated by the Minister each of its electricity standing offers including all details as required by that internet site; and - (c) input onto the Commission's YourChoice website each of its gas standing offers including all details as required by that internet site. - The home page of the retailer's principal internet site must have a link that allows a person to access the retailer's standing offer easily and logically.

-64 Sections 36(1) of the Electricity Industry Act and 43(1) of the Gas Industry Act provide that a term or condition of a contract for the supply or sale of energy to a relevant customer is void to the extent that it is inconsistent with terms or conditions decided by the Commission under these sections.
+inconsistent with terms or conditions decided by the Commission under these sections.
 Sections 36(2) of the Electricity Industry Act and 43(2) of the Gas Industry Act provide that if a term or condition is void because it is inconsistent with a term or condition decided by the Commission, the term or condition decided by the Commission is deemed to form part of the contract in place of the void term or condition.

-65 Division 2A incorporates the Commission's Guideline 19 - Energy Price and Product Disclosure.
+Division 2A incorporates the Commission's Guideline 19 - Energy Price and Product Disclosure.
 Guideline 19 was made in accordance with sections 35C and 36A of the Electricity Industry Act and sections 42C and 43A of the Gas Industry Act, which impose obligations on retailers to publish standing offer and market contract tariffs, terms and conditions on their internet sites and provide information to the Commission in accordance with the Guidelines.
 Under sections 24 and 37 of the NERL, retailers are required to present standing offer or market offer prices in accordance with the AER Retail Pricing Information Guidelines.
-At this stage, Guideline 19 has been included in the new instrument in place of the AER requirements.
-However, the Commission is currently consulting on proposed amendments to Guideline 19.
-This consultation document can be found on the Commission's website entitled 'Proposed changes to regulatory instruments relating to flexible pricing - Draft Decision - June 2013'.
-Please refer to this consultation paper, and also chapter 8.2 of the Commission's Harmonisation Draft Decision (Consultation Paper) for further discussion on this issue.
+Guideline 19 has been included in the ERC v11 in place of the AER requirements.
+The Commission consulted on proposed amendments to Guideline 19, and released a final decision paper entitled 'Changes to regulatory instruments relating to flexible pricing of electricity - Final Decision, August 2013', which is available on the Commission's website.
+The changes that were incorporated into Guideline 19 as a result of that final decision paper, and also chapter 9 of the Commission's Harmonisation Final Decision Paper for further discussion on this issue.